First Focus

 First Focus is an Australian managed service provider (MSP) founded in 2003 and headquartered in Sydney.
-The company provides managed IT services to businesses in Australia and internationally.
+The company provides managed IT services to businesses in Australia, New Zealand, and internationally.

-As of 2024, First Focus employs over 300 staff across offices in Australia, New Zealand, the Philippines, Ireland, and South Africa.
-The company has been described by industry publication, Channel Insider, as "one of the largest MSPs in Australia" following a series of acquisitions.
+As of 2026, First Focus employs over 350 staff across offices in Australia, New Zealand, the Philippines, Ireland, and South Africa.
+The company has been described by industry publication, Channel Insider, as "one of the largest MSPs in Australia" and has won the "#1 MSP in Australia" award by cloudtango for 9 consecutive years.